 Propelled by advancements in 5G wireless communications, innovations in data centers and data management, as well as advancements in industrial automation equipment, this new industrial revolution is enabling the technologies of the future.

 While each industrial application has its own unique challenges to mainstream adoption, there are a few unifying needs.
 Connectivity, and reliable, efficient power.

-In the Industrial 4.0 age, powering manufacturing equipment, systems and networks is less about “specification” and more about “innovation” that breaks through traditional design barriers.
+In the Industrial 4.0 age, powering manufacturing equipment, systems and networks is less about “specification” and more about “innovation” that breaks through traditional manufacturing, logistics and design barriers.

 Our dedicated research and development team is constantly innovating with smart, connected, high-density and highly efficient power conversion technologies, to overcome our customers’ ever-evolving design constraints and to empower future industrial innovations.

-From large-scale utility operations and backup power, to specialized industrial applications including advanced manufacturing, robotics, and electric vehicle charging (to name a few), power is at the center, enabling the innovations that will propel the next industrial revolution as well as the smart cities and societies of the future.
+From large-scale utility operations and backup power systems, to specialized industrial applications including advanced manufacturing, robotics, and electric vehicle battery charging (to name a few), power is at the center, enabling the innovations that will propel the next industrial revolution as well as the smart cities and societies of the future.

 Enabling these innovations requires reliable, efficient, and quality power systems that build value right from the start – and all along the way.